The Tab: Scoops and notable stories

 Notable scoops for The Tab include Malia Obama's decision to go to Harvard University, and the publication of the memes that got 12 incoming freshmen kicked out of Harvard.
 In December 2012, the Bristol title revealed a ban on female speakers at the university's Christian Union.
-Starting in September 2013, The Tab pioneered a campaign that got student unions across the UK to ban Robin Thicke's Blurred Lines, after Edinburgh University Students' Association boycotted it.
+Starting in September 2013, The Tab pioneered a campaign that got student unions across the UK to ban Robin Thicke's song "Blurred Lines", after Edinburgh University Students' Association boycotted it.
 Later in the year, the site published an exclusive story after DJ Tim Westwood was caught unleashing a torrent of sexist jibes at Leicester's Student Union.

 In February 2016, The Tabs Reading edition interviewed Amber-May Ellis, a student at the University of Reading and a reality TV star, who got a tattoo of homeless Ian Beale on her thigh.
 In under 24 hours, the story had gone viral; it was picked up by all of the UK's tabloid newspapers, as well as by ITV's This Morning.
 A week in 2014 The Tab dubbed "The week The Tab dominated Fleet Street".
 In February 2017, The Tab Cambridge reported a story about a student member of the Cambridge University Conservative Association burning a £20 note in front of a homeless person.
 The story was covered by The Guardian, as well as by The Daily Telegraph.

 In 2017, The Tab launched its annual Mental Health Rankings, the first of its kind, where universities are ranked according to their spend per student on mental health support.

 In 2018, The Tab published a long-read investigation into the death of Emily Drouet, a student who died by suicide.
 Through extensive interviews with her mother and friends, the piece highlighted the issue of domestic abuse affecting young women in their first relationships.

 In 2021, The Tab's investigation into Diary of a CEO and Dragons' Den star Steven Bartlett's company Social Chain revealed allegations of bullying and a toxic working environment.